it-economics/itea-be/kata-instructions.md

 After the Christmas holidays, you came back to work.
 You are full of energy, so you want to start with cool new features.
-You also saw some nice functions for your programming language in a magazine that you would like to test out.
+You also saw some nice features for your programming language in a magazine that you would like to test out.
-Unfortunately, you only see bugs in the current sprint.
+Unfortunately, you only see bug tickets in the current sprint.
 "What happened here?" you think.
 It was not Santa, this is sure!
-You figure out that the colleagues, that were working between the years, made some big mistakes.
+You figure out that the colleagues, that were working between the holidays, made some big mistakes.
 And now you have to fix them.
 So let's go to it.

 ### Task 1 - Look through the code and spot the bugs and smash them 🐛